Gynecomastia Newport Beach

 Male breast reduction surgery is a procedure designed to reduce the size of overdeveloped breasts in men.
 This condition is known as Gynocomastia and is more common than you might think.
 Many men suffer from this condition and while it poses no real health risks, it often causes low self-esteem and self-consciousness in the men afflicted with it.
 Even after consistent working out and eating healthier the problem still will exist for some men.
 For men who wish to seek a fix for their gynecomastia condition, male breast reduction surgery may be performed.
 Dr. Sanjay Grover, a Newport Beach plastic surgeon serving patients in Los Angeles and Orange County Specializes in the gynecomastia procedure.
 View Dr. Grover’s extensive gallery of before and after photos here: Newport Beach Male Breast Reduction Photos.

-Good candidates for male breast reduction surgery are in good physical and mental health with realistic expectations for the procedure and its potential outcome.
+Good candidates for our Orange County male breast reduction surgery are in good physical and mental health with realistic expectations for the procedure and its potential outcome.
 While a male breast reduction can be performed at any age, it is recommended that the patients bodies are fully developed first.
 Some men may be able to benefit solely from liposuction of the chest with out cutting out excess glandular tissue, fat or skin, while others may need a full breast reduction procedure to get the desired result.

 Male breast enlargement, or feminized breasts may occur in babies, teenagers, and senior men.
 Gynecomastia can be quite distressing to a young teenager or adult even though it is a benign condition.
 The incidence of gynecomastia is approximately 60-65% in young men during puberty.
 Eighty to ninety percent of males with gynecomastia will have their problem resolve by the end of puberty; however, the remaining ten to twenty percent will have persistent issues with breast enlargement and may desire treatment.